-- Immobilisation equipment including a range of appropriately sized semi rigid collars, head blocks, tape, a vacuum mattress and a scoop board should be available.
-Spinal clearance should be achieved as soon as clinically possible, to minimise discomfort and complications from prolonged immobilisation in patients who do not have spinal injuries. - In suspected spinal injury, hard spinal boards should only be used as a prehospital extrication device and not be used for transport.33 A scoop stretcher or full-length vacuum mattress should be used for transfer. - Equipment for portable monitoring to level 3 standards and ventilation should be available in the ED resuscitation room.^{34,35} - Use of point of care ultrasound (POCUS) should be available as it is a useful adjunct to the primary survey in acute trauma.
-Operators need to ensure this does not delay time to definitive imaging or intervention.^{36,37,38} - Patients who have acute nerve or spinal cord compression should be referred immediately to a neurosurgeon or specialist spinal unit (where required).39 - 318 2.25 In MTCs with a high volume of patients, prethawed plasma should be immediately available. - For patients with complex trauma, including spinal cord injuries and traumatic brain injury, there should be rapid access to key professionals and regional specialists.
-Patients, relatives and carers should be directed to appropriate support groups where relevant e.g. the Spinal Injuries Association.40 - An emergency operating theatre should be rapidly available at all times for major trauma patients.
+- 2.20 Immobilisation equipment including a range of appropriately sized semi rigid collars, head blocks, tape, a vacuum mattress and a scoop board should be available.
+Spinal clearance should be achieved as soon as clinically possible, to minimise discomfort and complications from prolonged immobilisation in patients who do not have spinal injuries. - 2.21 In suspected spinal injury, hard spinal boards should only be used as a prehospital extrication device and not be used for transport.32 A scoop stretcher or full-length vacuum mattress should be used for transfer. - 2.22 Equipment for portable monitoring to level 3 standards and ventilation should be available in the ED resuscitation room.^{33,34} - 2.23 Point of care ultrasound (POCUS) should be available as it is a useful adjunct to the primary survey in acute trauma.
+Operators need to ensure that this procedure does not delay time to definitive imaging or intervention.^{2,27,35} - 2.24 Patients who have acute nerve or spinal cord compression should be referred immediately to a neurosurgeon or specialist spinal unit (where required).36 - 2.25 In MTCs with a high volume of patients, prethawed plasma should be immediately available. - 2.26 For patients with complex trauma, including spinal cord injuries and traumatic brain injury, there should be rapid access to key professionals and regional specialists.
+Patients, relatives and carers should be directed to appropriate support groups where relevant e.g. the Spinal Injuries Association.37 - 2.27 An emergency operating theatre should be rapidly available at all times for major trauma patients.
 The available equipment should be suitable for a full range of emergency trauma procedures.
-Use of this theatre for non-urgent cases should be tightly controlled.
-If the designated emergency theatre is occupied, there should be a robust, flexible and agreed backup plan to obtain an appropriate alternative theatre for the next emergency case. - 328 2.28 The emergency operating theatre should be equipped with a radiolucent operating table 329 that allows fluoroscopic imaging of all body parts without repositioning the patient. - In MTCs and TUs there should be a rapidly accessible imaging suite for patients with major trauma, which has immediate access to specialised equipment for the management of difficult airways including physiological and gas monitoring.
-In addition, the room design should allow visual and technical monitoring of the patient by the anaesthetic staff.41 - In MTCs and TUs, the resuscitation room receiving bays should be large enough to allow simultaneous emergency procedures to be performed by trauma team members. - Hospitals admitting patients with major trauma should have critical care to both Level 2 and 3 standards on site.42 Portable invasive haemodynamic monitoring should be available to facilitate transfer to and from the critical care areas.
+Use of this theatre for non-urgent procedures should be tightly controlled.
+If the designated emergency theatre is occupied, there should be a robust, flexible and agreed backup plan to obtain an appropriate alternative theatre for the next emergency case. - 2.28 The emergency operating theatre should be equipped with a radiolucent operating table that allows fluoroscopic imaging of all body parts without repositioning the patient. - 2.29 In MTCs and TUs there should be a rapidly accessible imaging suite for patients with major trauma, with immediate access to specialised equipment for the management of difficult airways including physiological and gas monitoring.
+In addition, the room design should allow visual and technical monitoring of the patient by the anaesthetic staff.38 - 2.30 In MTCs and TUs, the resuscitation room receiving bays should be large enough to allow simultaneous emergency procedures to be performed by trauma team members. - 2.31 Hospitals admitting patients with major trauma should have critical care to both Level 2 and 3 standards on site.39 Portable invasive haemodynamic monitoring should be available to facilitate transfer to and from the critical care areas.

-339 Transportation of the trauma patient
+Transportation of the trauma patient

-340 2.32 When transporting a trauma patient, the following should be available:
+2.32 When transporting a trauma patient, the following should be available: